jfinocchiaro/jfinocchiaro.github.io/_teaching/F24_fairness.md

 <h5> Notes </h5>
 Tuesday class structure will tend to be more of a lecture-style format, where Thursdays will dive into a case study going deeper into what we learned on Tuesday.
 Before we dive into case studies, I will spend the first 30 minutes of Thursday's class going into more depth and answering questions that you still have after Tuesday's lecture.

-To better understand what you gleaned from class on Tuesday, I am going to ask you upload your notes on Tuesday's lecture by Wednesday at 5pm.
-Since lectures will involve a decent amount of math, which is not easy to type, I encourage you to take handwritten notes.
+To better understand what you gleaned from class on Tuesday, I am going to ask you upload your notes on Tuesday's lecture by Wednesday at noon.
+Since lectures will involve a decent amount of math, which is not easy to type in real time, I encourage you to take handwritten notes.
 Your upload of these notes can simply be a picture of your handwritten notes.